Fieldwork

 Project Description:

-Head-Smashed-In Buffalo Jump is located in the Porcupine Hills of southwestern Alberta, Canada.
-It is a UNESCO World Heritage Site and has an interpretive center run by mostly Blackfoot staff that has hosted over two million visitors since 1987.
+Heads-Smashed-In Buffalo Jump is located in the Porcupine Hills of southwestern Alberta, Canada.
+It is a UNESCO World Heritage Site and has an interpretive centre run by mostly Blackfoot staff that has hosted over two million visitors since 1987.
 The site is an elaborate complex spread across the landscape where, for at least the past 5,500 years, hunters used the natural landscape to drive herds of bison off cliff edges and then process the animals in the vicinity.
 It is one of the most important locations of Indigenous heritage.

 Our work at Head-Smashed-In Buffalo Jump aims to clarify chronological and contextual issues related to the earliest occupation phases at the site, evaluate the relationships between different parts of the site, and identify earlier uses than those currently well-documented.
 Through this work, students will learn about the site and develop key skills necessary in North American archaeology.
 These elements of the project will involve targeted testing and excavations in three areas of the site and supplemental testing, surveying, and mapping in three other areas.
 During the field school students will have an opportunity to excavate at the site and process the archaeological materials they unearth in the laboratory.